rabbitmq/rabbitmq-java-client/RUNNING_TESTS.md

   * Client tests
   * Server tests
-  * SSL tests
+  * TLS connectivity tests
   * Functional tests
-  * HA tests
+  * Multi-node tests

-All of them assume a RabbitMQ node listening on localhost:5672 (the default settings).
-SSL tests require a broker listening on the default SSL port.
-HA tests expect a second node listening on localhost:5673.
+All of them assume a RabbitMQ node listening on `localhost:5672` (the default settings).
+TLS tests require a broker listening on the default TLS port, `5671`.
+Multi-node tests expect a second cluster node listening on `localhost:5673`.

-Connection recovery tests need `rabbitmqctl` to control the running nodes. can control the running node.
+Connection recovery tests need `rabbitmqctl` to control the running nodes.

 `./mvnw verify` will start those nodes with the appropriate configuration.

+## Running Tests

-To easily fulfill all those requirements, you should use `make deps` to fetch the dependencies in the `deps` directory.
+To easily fulfill all those requirements, use `make deps` to fetch the dependencies in the `deps` directory.

-You then run Maven with the `deps.dir` property set like this:
+Then run Maven with the `deps.dir` property set like this:

 ```
 ./mvnw -Ddeps.dir=$(pwd)/deps verify
 ```

 The previous command launches tests against the blocking IO connector.
-If you want to run the tests against the NIO connector, add `-P use-nio` to the command line:
+To run the tests against the NIO connector, add `-P use-nio` to the command line:

 ```
 ./mvnw -Ddeps.dir=$(pwd)/deps verify -P use-nio